wreedb/god/README.md

     ];
 }
 ```
-When parsing *GOD*, encountering a line containing whitespace with its' first character being an *octothorpe* `#`, the remainder of the line is considered whitespace and is ignored.
+When parsing *GOD*, encountering a line containing whitespace with its' first character being
+an *octothorpe* `#`, the remainder of the line is considered whitespace and is ignored.

 #### Reasoning
 This was an intentional choice.
-In the authors' opinion, this can make parsing easier and faster (in terms of performace and development time) for implementations of the spec, without sacrificing usability for those writing the serialized data.
-Anything that can be conveyed by multiline, inline and sub-line comments can be achieved well enough with full line comments.
+In the authors' opinion, this can make parsing easier and
+faster (in terms of performace and development time) for implementations of the spec, without
+sacrificing usability for those writing the serialized data.
+Anything that can be conveyed by
+multiline, inline and sub-line comments can be achieved well enough with full line comments.

+## License
+**GOD** (the specification) is licensed under the the GNU Free Documentation License, version 1.3.
+Being that this is only the *specification*, this doesn't place any restrictions on implementing it.
+Any contributions (or derivatives; of the specification, not the language or its' implementation)
+to this document/repository must also be licensed under the FDL 1.3.
+This does not
+mean using the *GOD* language or implementing it, the FDL 1.3 terms apply to this repository
+and document alone.